tableau/Logshark/docs/docs/logshark_run.md

 **Examples:**

-Here are varios examples of how to run LogShark.
+Here are various examples of how to run LogShark.

 ```
 LogShark D:\logs.zip                                                  | Runs LogShark on logs.zip and outputs locally.